-SWI-Prolog has a number of memory areas which are only enlarged to a certain limit.
-The default sizes for these areas should suffice for most applications, but big applications may require larger ones.
-They are modified by command-line options.
+The limits can be changed from the command line as well as at runtime using set\prolog\stack/2.
 The table below shows these areas.
 The first column gives the option name to modify the size of the area.
 The option character is immediately followed by a number and optionally by a k or m.
-With k or no unit indicator, the value is interpreted in Kbytes (1024 bytes), with m, the value is interpreted in Mbytes (1024 $\times$ 1024 bytes).
+With k or no unit indicator, the value is interpreted in Kbytes (1024 bytes), with m, the value is interpreted in Mbytes ( $1024 \times 1024$ bytes).